 Zero Six Bravo, published by Quercus in March 2013, was a Sunday Times #1 bestseller.
 His book Judy: A Dog in a Million, was published by Quercus in June 2014, and was on the Sunday Times bestsellers list for seven consecutive weeks.
-Damien’s latest book, Churchill’s Secret Warriors, was published by Quercus in October 2014.
+Damien’s latest books, Churchill’s Secret Warriors and The Nazi Hunters, have recently been published by Quercus.

 The Nazi Hunters is the incredible, hitherto untold story of the most secret chapter in the SAS’s history.
 Officially, the world’s most elite special forces unit was dissolved at the end of the Second World War, and not reactivated until the 1950s.
 Among their last actions was a disastrous commando raid into occupied France in 1944, which ended in the capture, torture and execution of 31 soldiers.